Regulatory Incentives for Orphan Drugs

 Regulatory benefits

-• Guidance and consultation: Orphan drug/medical device applicants can receive guidance and consultation from the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and NIBIO on research and development activities.
-PMDA provides a priority consultation system for designated orphan drug/medical devices.
+• Guidance and consultation: Orphan drug/medical device applicants can receive guidance and consultation from the MHLW, the PMDA, and NIBIO on research and development activities.

 Marketing benefits

-• Extension of re-examination period: The re-examination period can be extended up to 10 years for drugs and up to 7 years for medical devices, after orphan drug/medical device designation and approval.
+• Extension of re-examination period: The regulatory authority can extend the re-examination period for orphan drugs by up to 10 years and for orphan medical devices by up to 7 years after their designation and approval.

 Orphan designation process in Japan